craue/CraueFormFlowBundle/README.md

 	If using a string, it has to be the registered alias of the form type.
 - `skip` (`callable`|`boolean`)
 	Decides whether the step will be skipped.
-	If using a callable, it has to return a boolean value and will receive the current step number and the form data as arguments.
+	If using a callable, it has to return a boolean value and will receive the estimated current step number and the flow as arguments.

 ### Examples